Division of Student Affairs > Diversity & Culture > Identity-specific Cultural and Resource Centers > APIDA Cultural Center

 The Asian Pacific Islander Desi American (APIDA) Cultural Center operates within the Office of Multicultural Student Success (OMSS) and is one of the four Cultural & Resource Centers at DePaul University.
 The APIDA Cultural Center seeks to foster belonging for APIDA-identified students by providing resources and opportunities for identity, academic, professional, and holistic development.

-Register for APIDA programs & events on DeHub.
+Register for APIDA programs & events on DeHUB.

 Asian Pacific American Heritage Month celebrates the histories, identities, and collective accomplishments of the APIDA diaspora.
-Passed in congress in 1992, Asian Pacific American Heritage Month is observed in May to commemorate the first immigrants from Japan on May 7, 1843 and the completion of the transcontinental railroad on May 10, 1869.
-At the APIDA Center, we use the term “APIDA History Month” to recognize the unique heritage of Asian American communities while honoring our shared history.
+Passed in congress in 1992, Asian Pacific American Heritage Month is observed in May to commemorate the first immigrants from Japan on May 7, 1843 and the completion of the first transcontinental railroad on May 10, 1869.
+At the APIDA Cultural Center, we use the term “APIDA Heritage Month” to recognize the unique heritage of Asian American communities while honoring our shared history.

-Find our APIDA History Month events here.
+Find APIDA Heritage Month events here.

 The Student Employee Engagement Program was created to provide on-the-job training and learning for APIDA Cultural Center student staff.
 By participating in SEEP, student staff receive intentional programming that develops transferrable career skills and access to resources and networks beyond the immediate campus.
 Within the program, students cultivate critical thinking, interpersonal development, self-authorship, and other fundamental skills.